containernetworking/cni/SPEC.md

 Plugins should generally complete a `DEL` action without error even if some resources are missing.
 For example, an IPAM plugin should generally release an IP allocation and return success even if the container network namespace no longer exists, unless that network namespace is critical for IPAM management.
 While DHCP may usually send a 'release' message on the container network interface, since DHCP leases have a lifetime this release action would not be considered critical and no error should be returned if this action fails.
 For another example, the `bridge` plugin should delegate the DEL action to the IPAM plugin and clean up its own resources even if the container network namespace and/or container network interface no longer exist.

-Plugins MUST accept multiple `DEL` calls for the same (`CNI_CONTAINERID`, `CNI_IFNAME`) pair, and return sucess if the interface in question, or any modifications added, are missing.
+Plugins MUST accept multiple `DEL` calls for the same (`CNI_CONTAINERID`, `CNI_IFNAME`) pair, and return success if the interface in question, or any modifications added, are missing.

 **Input:**